 We all have a limited number of decisions that we can make in a day.
 After that, the quality of our decisions starts to deteriorate.

 We make a lot of decisions in a day.
 What to wear, what to eat, what to watch, what to think.
 We don’t even recognize most of the decisions we make.
-They are made automatically by our conscious and sub-conscious based on our routines or nature of work or whatever.
-But there are some decisions which we deliberately make throughout the day, some are complex and others are simple, but all these burn through our decision making reserves.
+They are made automatically by our conscious and sub-conscious based on our routines or nature of work.
+But there are some decisions which we deliberately make throughout the day, some are complex whereas others are simple, but making all these decisions take resources from our decision making reserves, which is limited.

-Although choosing which clothes to wear might not seem like a trivial decision to you and me but when you are responsible to make a decision that is going to affect millions of people, there is no room for messing up.
-So you spend your decisions on mission-critical situations, not on which clothes to wear or what meals to have.
+Although choosing which clothes to wear might seem like a trivial decision to you and me but when you are responsible to make a decision that is going to affect millions of people, there is no room for messing up.
+So you spend your decisions on mission-critical, high profile, shit-can’t-go-wrong situations, not on which clothes to wear or what meals to have.

 We can see examples of decision fatigue everywhere around us.
 No wonder we find ourselves drained out of will power after returning from a hard day at the office, you’ve run out of your quota.
 And from that point onwards whatever you try to do will be half-hearted.